FTWtoday City Guide Live Banner

 If you want a mix of fitness options

 Mindset’s adaptive wellness approach makes it the perfect fit for athletes and those recovering from fitness-related injuries.
-They offer adaptive and stretch yoga, personal training services, and classes specifically tailored to those living with multiple sclerosis.
+The studio offers adaptive and stretch yoga, personal training services, and classes specifically tailored to those living with multiple sclerosis.

 Why settle when you can do it all?
-This studio offers in-person and virtual Pilates and yoga classes for all-level students — plus be sure to try the Thai massage and bodywork.
+This studio offers in-person and virtual Pilates and yoga classes for all levels.

 Try something new at this studio offering a variety of wellness classes.
-Urban Yoga is a non-heated studio with Nia (martial arts-inspired workout), barre and Pilates, and yoga for mind-body connection.
+Urban Yoga is a non-heated studio with Nia (martial arts-inspired workout), Barre-Pilates, and yoga for mind-body connection.
 The studio also has a private space for one-on-one wellness and healing sessions.

 FTW-Indigo Yoga